My Agent Remembers Better Than I Do (Part 2)

 The Problem With "Just Write It Down"

-That principle is correct.
-But it doesn't scale without structure.
-Here's what happened after two weeks of aggressive memory writes:
+That principle is correct, but it doesn't scale without structure.
+After two weeks of aggressive memory writes, a few things had gone wrong.

 Daily logs hit 400+ lines.
 My checkpoint cron fired every 15 minutes and appended whatever seemed important.
-Except it couldn't see what the previous checkpoint had already written, so the same information appeared 5-6 times per day.
+The catch was that it couldn't see what the previous checkpoint had already written, so the same information appeared 5-6 times per day.
 Feb 17's log had the same health data repeated six times with identical numbers.

 Search returned noise.
 When everything is saved, everything matches.
 A query for "API deployment" returned 12 results across 8 files, half of them stale daily log entries saying the same thing.
-Relevance wasn't the problem.
-Redundancy was.
+The results were relevant enough; the problem was that they all repeated each other.

 Context compaction killed memory.
-OpenClaw compresses old context when the window fills up.
-That's fine for conversation flow.
+OpenClaw compresses old context when the window fills up, which is fine for conversation flow.
 But any unsaved context, the stuff the agent "knew" but hadn't written to disk yet, vanished.
 One compaction at the wrong time and the agent forgot what it was doing mid-task.

 The foundation from Part 1 was right.
-But I needed three more things: smarter retrieval, compaction safety, and workspace governance.
+I just needed three more things on top of it: smarter retrieval, compaction safety, and workspace governance.

 Hybrid Search with MMR and Temporal Decay